Spyware, trojans, and other nasties

 You visit a web page (either by intention or accident) that has been specifically constructed to exploit a security flaw in the software you may be using.

 You install software that claims to detect and remove spyware!
-Sadly the vast majority of spyward detection programs now available are nothing of the sort! (for a list of real anti spyware programs that actually work see our anti spyware tools section, for a list of rogue programs go here).
+Sadly the vast majority of spyware detection programs now available are nothing of the sort!
 The creators of these applications have now realised that public awareness of the subject is growing, and are using it to dupe people into installing software that in many cases is itself spyware, and some times significantly worse.

 How will I know?